magento/magento2-page-builder/docs/how-to/how-to-use-attributes-for-styling.md

 The names of these fields, `heading_color`, `heading_style`, and `heading_opacity` are particularly important.
 They are the same names you must assign to the attributes in your configuration file.
 We'll do that next.

-## Step 2: Add configuration options for fields
+## Step 2: Add configuration options

 Adding `<attribute>` and `<style>` nodes to an `element` configuration is how you add custom attributes and inline styles to the DOM, respectively.
 Both `<attributes>` and `<style>` nodes have a `name` property and a `source` property.